Vaibhavs10/insanely-fast-whisper/README.md

 P.S.
 We also ran the benchmarks on a [Google Colab T4 GPU](/notebooks/) instance too!

+P.P.S.
+This project originally started as a way to showcase benchmarks for Transformers, but has since evolved into a lightweight CLI for people to use.
+This is purely community driven.
+We add whatever community seems to have a strong demand for!

 ## 🆕 Blazingly fast transcriptions via your terminal! ⚡️

 We've added a CLI to enable fast transcriptions.
 Here's how you can use it: